To join our group you need to be a current IAM member, to join the IAM click here.

 The simple answer is “The one who regularly checks all of their mirrors”.

-, all cars must have at least two mirrors that offer an adequate view of the rear of the vehicle.
-One of the operational mirrors to be the offside rear view mirror.
+According to UK law, all cars must have at least two mirrors that offer an adequate view of the rear of the vehicle.
+One of the operational mirrors has to be the offside rear view mirror.
 That’s the one that’s attached to the driver’s door.
 If that gets damaged, then it’s illegal for you to drive your car.
 So that’s the legal requirement, but it goes way further than that.

 One of the most common errors I pick-up when sitting alongside a driver is appropriate use of their mirrors.
 Advanced drivers will know all about the driving ‘system’ known as IPSGA, with the ‘I’ referring to Information, or if you like OBSERVATION.
 Most living things survive by observing what is around them.
 So why is it that so many drivers hop merrily into their motor vehicle, with the first priority seemingly to switch on their ICE and select their favourite BOOOOOOMMM track at 11 on the volume knob?
 Either that, or elect to clear as small an area of windscreen as possible on a cold and frosty morning so that they can get going for work so as they’re not late!
 Does that remind you of anyone?